The Insurance and Reinsurance Law Review: India

 The consumer courts follow a three-tier hierarchy that comprises, in ascending order, the district forums, followed by the state consumer dispute redressal commissions (the state commissions), followed by the National Consumer Dispute Redressal Commission (NCDRC).

-The central government recently introduced the Consumer Protection Act 2019 (the CPA 2019), which revised the pecuniary jurisdiction of the consumer courts.
-The CPA 2019 was brought into force on 20 July 2020.
-In accordance with the revised jurisdiction, District Commissions now have the jurisdiction to entertain complaints where the 'value of goods and services paid as consideration' does not exceed 10 million rupees.
+The Consumer Protection Act 2019 (the CPA 2019) was brought into force on 20 July 2020 and repealed the Consumer Protection Act 1986 (the CPA 1986).
+All consumer complaints instituted before the coming into force of CPA 2019 shall continue to be heard by the fora designated by the CPA 1986 and are not be transferred in terms of the new pecuniary limits established under the CPA 2019.
+On 30 December 2021, the central government notified the Consumer Protection (Jurisdiction of the District Commission, the State Commission and the National Commission) Rules, 2021 which revised the pecuniary jurisdiction of the consumer courts under the CPA.
+In accordance with the revised pecuniary jurisdiction, District Commissions now have the jurisdiction to entertain complaints where the 'value of goods and services paid as consideration' does not exceed 5 million rupees.
 The term 'value of goods and services paid as consideration' refers to the premium paid by an insured to obtain a policy.
-State Commissions can entertain complaints where the premium paid to obtain a policy is valued at more than 10 million rupees and up to 100 million rupees; where a premium of more than 100 million rupees has been paid, complaints will need to be filed with the NCDRC.
+State Commissions can entertain complaints where the premium paid to obtain a policy is valued at more than 5 million rupees and up to 20 million rupees; where a premium of more than 20 million rupees has been paid, complaints will need to be filed with the NCDRC.
 An order passed by the NCDRC can be challenged in the Supreme Court of India.

 Similarly, the broad ascending hierarchy of the civil courts comprises around 600 district courts, 25 high courts and the Supreme Court, which only hears appeals and cases from the lower courts that involve breaches of fundamental rights.
 Four of the 25 high courts (Delhi, Bombay, Madras and Calcutta) have original jurisdiction to hear matters of a civil nature over a certain pecuniary value.
 The district courts under them do not hear matters involving values higher than that limit.
 The remaining district courts have an unlimited pecuniary jurisdiction and are the competent courts of first instance to hear any insurance dispute falling within their territorial jurisdiction.